learn-co-curriculum/dsc-word-count-with-map-reduce-lab/README.md

 ## REDUCE Function
 The Reduce function’s argument is a pair consisting of a key and its list of associated values as the pairs created above.
 The output of the Reduce function is a sequence of zero or more key-value pairs.
 These key-value pairs can be of a type different from those sent from Map tasks to Reduce tasks, but often they are the same type.

-We shall refer to the application of the Reduce function to a single key and its associated list of values as a reducer.
+We will refer to the application of the Reduce function to a single key and its associated list of values as a reducer.

 ![](reduce.png)

-- Use `RDD.reduceByKey` to add up all the words. the new k,v pairs would have the word as a key and the number of occurrences as a value.
+- Use `RDD.reduceByKey()` to add up all the words. the new (k, v) pairs would have the word as a key and the number of occurrences as a value.

 Here, the lambda has two arguments (x and y) that are added.